Kimitsuna-Goblin/extClark-Doc/README.md

 * Using footer and so on, show the "CC BY-SA" icon in the each of all pages of the document.

-If you commit a document file out of rules above, correct it as soon as possible.
+If you have commited a document file which is out of rules above, correct it as soon as possible.

 ## ライセンス - Licence